Timeless (Star Trek: Voyager): Notes

 In a future episode, "Relativity," Starfleet officers from the 29th century, dedicated to protecting the flow of time, are said to have been left to clean up the "mess" caused by future Harry's message to his past self; they refer to it as "the temporal inversion in the Takara sector."

-Garrett Wang said: "Brannon Braga told me that 'Timeless' was to serve as Voyager's 'City on the Edge of Forever'."
+Garrett Wang said: "Brannon Braga told me that 'Timeless' was to serve as Voyagers 'City on the Edge of Forever'."

-Captain LaForge is wearing the same movie grey-shoulder uniform from the last three TNG movies and the later seasons of Star Trek: Deep Space Nine, but with the future combadge from "All Good Things" and "The Visitor" in place of the 2370s combadge.
+Captain LaForge is wearing the grey-shoulder uniform from the last three TNG movies and the later seasons of Star Trek: Deep Space Nine, but with the future combadge from "All Good Things" and "The Visitor" in place of the 2370s combadge.

 Reception

 In 2013, IGN ranked "Timeless" the 25th best episode of all Star Trek television, calling it a "compelling struggle" centered on Harry Kim and with a cameo by Geordi La Forge.

 In 2014, Charlie Jane Anders at io9 ranked "Timeless" as the 93rd best episode of Star Trek in their list of the top 100 Star Trek episodes.

 In 2016, The Hollywood Reporter rated "Timeless" the tenth best Star Trek: Voyager episode.
 The episode was also ranked as one of the top 10 episodes of Star Trek: Voyager in 2018 by ThoughtCo.
 (There were 172 episodes between 1995 and 2001.)

 The appearance of a Galaxy-class (e.g. like the Enterprise D of Star Trek: The Next Generation), called the USS Challenger and commanded by Geordi was noted for a special effects sequence.
-LeVar Burton reprising his character Geordi La Forge from Star Trek: The Next Generation was noted by W.I.R.E.D.
-Magazine in 2015, in their binge-watching guide for Star Trek: Voyager.

-Den of Geek rated "Timeless" the third best episode of Star Trek: Voyager in 2012, and in 2015, suggested "Timeless" for a binge-watching guide that focused on Star Trek: Voyager episodes featuring time travel.
+LeVar Burton reprising his character Geordi La Forge from Star Trek: The Next Generation was noted by Wired in 2015, in their binge-watching guide for Star Trek: Voyager.Den of Geek rated "Timeless" the third best episode of Star Trek: Voyager in 2012, and in 2015, suggested "Timeless" for a binge-watching guide that focused on Star Trek: Voyager episodes featuring time travel.

 One SyFy reviewer ranked "Timeless" as the 13th best time travel plot in Star Trek in 2016.
 A 2020 SyFy review ranked it as the second-best episode of the Star Trek: Voyager series, praising it as a highly entertaining episode and "one of the greatest ever produced on any Star Trek series".

-In 2017, Vulture.com listed this episode as one of the best of Star Trek: Voyager.
+In 2017, Vulture listed this episode as one of the best of Star Trek: Voyager.

 In 2018, CBR ranked this one of the top twenty time travel themed episodes of all Star Trek series.

 In July 2019, a reviewer for Screen Rant ranked "Timeless" as one of the top five episodes of the series, describing Burton's cameo as "heartbreaking and uplifting" and adding that it explored Harry Kim's survivor guilt.
 They also praised the episode's special effects and overall story.

-In 2020, Screen Rant said this was the 6th best episode of Star Trek: Voyager, based on an IMDB rating of 8.8 out of 10.
+In 2020, Screen Rant said this was the sixth best episode of Star Trek: Voyager, based on an IMDb rating of 8.8 out of ten.
 In 2021, they also said this is one of the best episodes for Harry Kim.